HotSacue97/OffensiveWinApi/README.md

 RemoteThreadInjection.exe \<VictimProcessPid\> \<DllFile\>

 # Hide-Dll
-This code hides a dll from on of the lists in memory, for for stealth you should do the same for all lists in memory:
+This code hides a dll from one of the module lists in memory, for for stealth you should do the same for all lists in memory:
 InLoadOrderMouduleList;
 InMemoryOrderMouduleList;
 InInitializationOrderMouduleList;